lynaghk/cljx/README.markdown

 Clojure is a hosted language
 ----------------------------
 Cljx does *not* try to hide implementation differences between host platforms.
-Clojure has ints, floats, longs, &c., ClojureScript has number.
-Clojure regular expressions might act differently than ClojureScript regular expressions, because *they are different*.
+Clojure has ints, floats, longs, &c., ClojureScript has number; Clojure regular expressions act differently than ClojureScript regular expressions, because *they are different*.

 Cljx only tries to unify Clojure/ClojureScript abstractions when it makes sense.
 E.g., converting `clojure.lang.IFn` into `IFn` when generating ClojureScript.